Making art is a very rewarding process. Some people do it as a hobby others want to make it their full-time profession.

 2. Drawing Software

-The next most important tool for a digital artist is the drawing software.
-They are programs which are specifically made for making digital paintings.
+The next most important tool for a digital artist is drawing software.
+They are programs that are specifically made for making digital paintings.

 Photoshop is the industry standard when it comes to drawing software but it can be a little expensive.
 There are other alternatives in the market such as Krita, Clip studio paint and Coreldraw.

-Learning art takes patience, a bit of effort and a lot of training.
-There are hundreds of resources online as well as offline in the form of videos, magazines, books, and courses to help you learn the basics and advanced techniques of art.
+There are hundreds of resources online as well as offline in the form of videos, magazines, books, and courses to help you learn the basics and advanced drawing techniques.